Phytophthora Root Rot

 Table 1.
 Resistance to Phytophthora sojae (rps) genes currently available in Manitoba and the most predominant races/pathotypes present.

-The Ontario Soybean and Canola Committee test varieties for field tolerance to PRR annually at a site with clay soil infected with common races of PRR.
+The Ontario Soybean and Canola Committee test varieties in the field for field tolerance to PRR annually at a site with clay soil infected with common races of PRR.
 Results from this program can be used as independent information on field tolerance of available soybean varieties as there is some overlap between MB and ON short-season varieties.

 Contact us if you suspect PRR in your field, or if you are interested in volunteering your field for soybean disease survey efforts.